The W&M Board of Visitors sets the total costs for the upcoming academic year each spring. View the most current estimated annual costs to attend W&M.

 What about total cost, including tuition, room, board and mandatory fees?

-The total cost for entering in-state transfer students to attend W&M in fall 2014 will be $28,000.
+The total cost for entering in-state freshmen to attend W&M in fall 2015 will be $30,350.
 Total costs for subsequent years will be determined by the Board of Visitors each spring as they consider costs for room, board and fees, but the tuition will be frozen for each class.

 How do I know if I’ll qualify for financial aid, and how do I apply for financial aid?